OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

   <img width="70%" height="70%" src="images/testing3.png">
 </p>

-While this task took longer to complete than we originally forecasted, the team are content with the resulting model's performance and, as a consequence, the overall performance of the chatbot that resulted from this project.
+While this task took longer to complete than we originally forecasted, the team are content with the resulting model's performance and, consequently, the overall performance of the chatbot that resulted from this project.

 ###	Publishing